KhalidAlnujaidi/Saudi-ChatGPT-Hackathon/README.md

 Short 2:30 minutes live working demo of a Voice-to-voice convo with the avatar: https://youtu.be/a2JKVeLiWJk it was asked to act as a tour guide and talk a bit about Saudi Arabia and then NEOM.

-The produced avatars presented in the presentation for the project are a product of movio.la studio.
-They provide an API a part of thier service as well traditional transactional means.

-The intent of this project is to use a fixed set of a few in-house developed avatars.
-This is for the purpose of increasing the quality, cost cuts, and comptational efficiency.
+As a starting point and proof of concept, the avatars presented in the project are a product of movio.la studio, which provides an API as well as traditional transactional means.
+However, the goal of the project is to have a fixed set of in-house developed avatars.
+This approach will increase the quality of animation, while also reducing costs and improving computational efficiency and latency of responses.
+To achieve this, we need a small team of developers and proper resources.

-Estimated time to complete is by end of summer with the right team and resources.
+With these in place, we estimate that the project could be completed by the end of the summer.